Thursday, October 22, 2009

 Mother-in-law's forearm

-"Look at Mom's forearm.
-It’s more than twice as thick as yours."
+"Look at Mom’s arms.
+They’re more than twice the size of yours."